Look who’s driving now: Your teen!

 “If I am not thin enough, no one will like me,” “I am always lonely,” “I can’t tell my parents because they will worry, and I can’t tell my friends because they will think I am crazy.”
 These are statements I often hear from teen girls I counsel.

 They feel like they need to be perfect in their grades, physical appearance, personality, sports and every other area of their lives.
 They feel like they need to take care of others’ problems instead of focusing on their own, and they work very hard at developing a “mask” so their true feelings will not be revealed.
-For many …Continue reading →
+For many …Click here to continue reading

 Every day, more than 600 children are injured due to bicycle-related crashes.
 Younger children are at higher risk, but even experienced teenagers, like my son, can be in danger.
 This summer it will be 10 years since we lost our son due to a bicycle/vehicle crash.
 Don’t think it can’t happen to your family.

 With spring just around the corner, now is the time to start tuning up your bikes, checking helmet sizes and reviewing the rules of the road.
-Bike safety is a passion for my family …Continue reading →
+Bike safety is a passion for my family …Click here to continue reading

 Our specialty clinic located in Neenah, Wis., is a convenient option for many families.